Learn

 The critical limitation of a will is that it must go through probate; the court-supervised process of validating the will and distributing assets.
 Probate is public, often slow, and can be expensive.
 Everything filed with the probate court becomes a public record that anyone can access.

 A living trust (technically a "revocable living trust") is a legal entity you create during your lifetime to hold your assets.
-You transfer ownership of your property into the trust, and you typically serve as the trustee; meaning you maintain full control over everything.
+You transfer ownership of your property into the trust, and you typically serve as the trustee, meaning you maintain full control over everything.
 From a practical standpoint, nothing changes in your daily life.

 The difference shows up in two situations: incapacity and death.

-If you become incapacitated, your successor trustee takes over management of the trust assets seamlessly; no court involvement required.
+If you become incapacitated, your successor trustee takes over management of the trust assets smoothly; no court involvement required.
 Without a trust, your family would need to petition for a court-supervised conservatorship, which is time-consuming, expensive, and invasive.

 When you die, assets in the trust pass directly to your beneficiaries according to the trust's terms.
 No probate.
 No court supervision.
 No public record.
 Your successor trustee handles the distribution privately and efficiently, often within weeks rather than the months or years that probate can take.